How to Get the Best Deal on a Lawsuit Loan

 Predatory lenders charge compounding interest rates and hidden fees to obscure how much they charge for their loans.
 At least one company is known to charge as much as 588% and many charge interest and fees that add up to 100% per year!

-That is why when searching for the best lawsuit loans, you should always look for a lender that charges a simple, non-compounding interest rate like Tribeca.
+That is why when searching for the best case loans, you should always look for a lender that charges a simple, non-compounding interest rate like Tribeca.

 Watch Out for Fees